samdalvai/AzureDevOps/README.md

 The web application is deployed as a Docker multi-container app on [Microsoft Azure](https://azure.microsoft.com/en-us/).
 There are a total of three containers:

 * **concerthub_app** container: a `php:7.2-apache` docker image which serves as the web server for the php application.
-The docker image has been personalized by adding additional components, like the `mysqli` libraries and `composer`, which is used to add a mailing functionality to the we application.
+The docker image has been personalized by adding additional components, like the `mysqli` libraries and `composer`, which is used to add a mailing functionality to the web application.
 * **concerthub_mysql** container: a `mysql:5.7` docker image with an sql schema that is loaded on startup.
 The loaded schema will add a concert database with tables for concerts, categories, perfomers and all the tables needed from the web application.
 * **concerthub_python** container: a `python:3` docker image with additional components such as `mysqlclient` and `mysql-connector-python` for the connection to the `mysql` container.
 On startup this container will load a python script that will run a scheduled job every 10 minutes.
 The only job that is run consists in queryng the [SeatGeek API](https://platform.seatgeek.com/) and loading the data on the `mysql` database.